Omair-Asdaq/spamassasin-s-93-model-using-hard-ham/README.md

 # Spam Detection Using Logistic Regression

 This repository contains a Python-based spam detection model trained on the [SpamAssassin public corpus](http://spamassassin.apache.org/old/publiccorpus/).
-The model uses a **custom tokenization pipeline** with **CountVectorizer** and **Logistic Regression**, including hyperparameter tuning to balance spam and ham classification.
+The model uses a **custom tokenization pipeline** with **CountVectorizer** and **Logistic Regression**, including,albeit not much, hyperparameter tuning to balance spam and ham classification.

 ---